Answer:

 • Two or more owners, the IRS will by default treat it as a partnership unless the entity makes an election to have it treated as a corporation.
 Special rules exist for an LLC wholly owned by a married couple in a community property state, under which the LLC may be treated as a sole proprietorship (disregarded entity) notwithstanding that it has two owners.

 An LLC may elect to be classified as an association taxable as a corporation or an S corporation (assuming the LLC otherwise satisfies the S corporation requirements).
 Use Form 8832, Entity Classification Election to make an election to be an association taxable as a corporation.
 Use Form 2553, Election by Small Business Corporation to make an election to be an S corporation.
-If a taxpayer doesn't file Form 2553, the default classification will apply.
+If a taxpayer doesn't file Form 2553 or Form 8832, the default classification rules will apply.
 Under Treas.
 Regs.
 Section 301.7701-3(c)(1)(v)(C), an eligible entity that timely files Form 2553 to elect to be an S corporation is deemed to have made an election to be classified as an association taxable as a corporation (assuming the entity satisfies the S corporation requirements).
 Different classification rules may apply in certain situations for certain types of businesses, including banks, insurance companies, and nonprofit organizations that are also organized as an LLC.

 Note: If an LLC that is otherwise disregarded has employees, the law treats it as an entity separate from its owner for reporting and payment of employment taxes.